 - An extremely wide range of attractive surface finishes is available.

-- It satisfies the highest requirements for an aesthetic appearance of new structures and capable of matching colour and texture of surfaces of existing buildings.
+- It satisfies the highest requirements for an aesthetic appearance of new structures and is capable of matching the colour and texture of surfaces of existing buildings.

 - Durable and brightly coloured surfaces with enhanced self-cleaning can be achieved in a variety of textures and shapes.

 - The relatively low weight of GRC products reduces CO2 emissions associated with their transport.

 - There are no Volatile_organic_compounds or other pollutants emitted from the material itself, neither in production nor in use.